PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 ![Frame Heading](../../assets/concepts/frame_heading.png)

+> **Note** For a VTOL Tailsitter the heading is relative to the multirotor configuration (i.e. vehicle pose during, takeoff, hovering, landing).

 It is important to know the vehicle heading direction in order to align the autopilot with the vehicle vector of movement.
 Multicopters have a heading even when they are symmetrical from all sides!
 Usually manufacturers use a colored props or colored arms to indicate the heading.